2009 Mazda MX-5 Miata Interior

 - "Even though it's larger than previous generations, the current Miata's cockpit remains a snug fit.
 Still, it can be comfortable enough for two on a weekend getaway..." -- Edmunds

 - "Those over 6-ft tall may want more legroom and top-up head clearance.
 Those under 5-ft-6 may have trouble seeing over the high dashboard.
 Most occupants will complain of intrusion from the unpadded cupholder molded into front door panels." -- Consumer Guide

 - "Larger occupants may find the car's cabin claustrophobic, especially with the top up.
 People of average or smaller build will find it fits them like a custom-made suit.
 Getting in and out of such a low-slung car can be a challenge for the less flexible." -- Forbes

 - "If this is going to be your only mode of transport, you're not going to win many friends when it's your turn to drive the co-workers to lunch." -- Kelley Blue Book

 Auto critics appreciate the Miata's driver-oriented controls and wide array of standard convenience features.
 However, buyers should note that the SV base-trim is not available with air conditioning, cruise control, power door locks, keyless entry, as well as a number of other features.
 Though the Miata does not offer an in-dash navigation system, there are numerous portable options.
-Check out our GPS reviews to see what's available.

 - "All gauges are analog, with a large, round tachometer and matching speedometer straddling the steering column and shaded from all but trailing sunlight by an arched hood.
 Fuel level is reported in a small circle to the lower left, coolant temperature by one to the lower right, and oil pressure thank you very much by a matching triplet positioned top center between the tach and speedo.
 It's the kind of engine monitoring panel that sports car drivers love." -- New Car Test Drive